 The judges then consider all of the entrants data, but looking particularly at protein yield and baking performance, before selecting the three winners.

-The winners discuss the approach they took to growing their entry representing an excellent opportunity for knowledge exchange.
-Additionally, the loaves baked from the entrants who made it through to the second round of the competition will be displayed, so come along if you want to see bread made from your wheat!
+The winners discuss the approach they took in growing their entry, representing an excellent opportunity for knowledge exchange.
+Additionally, the loaves baked from the entrants who made it through to the second round of the competition will be displayed, so be sure to come along if you want to see bread made from your wheat!

 All entrants receive a report, outlining the testing procedures and the results of the finalists and how your entry compared.
 The report provides useful insight into what quality means for flour and the final baked bread.